Rigorous Enclosures of Solutions of Neumann Boundary Value Problems: Introduction

 To describe the main ideas of the method let us interpret the problem as a problem of the form $\mathcal{F}(u) = 0$ for $u$ in an appropriate Hilbert space, where $\mathcal{F}(u) = u'' - f(x,u,u')$.
 The first step is to obtain a non-rigorous numerical candidate $w$ for a zero of $\mathcal{F}$ using a finite dimensional approximation of $\mathcal{F}$.
 We then use a version of the Newton-Kantorovich theorem to rigorously verify the existence of a true zero of $\mathcal{F}$ close to $w$, based on the computation of rigorous enclosures for

 and a Lipschitz constant $K>0$ for $D\mathcal{F}$, where $\lambda$ is the bijectivity modulus to be defined later.
 The computation of these bounds are done via efficient methods based on rigorous integration, a finite dimensional approximation of $D\mathcal{F}(w)$, and a certain bound $K$ on the second partial derivatives of $f$.
-The codes are in \cite{ramos_eduardo_2020_4310019}.

 This paper is organized as follows: In Section~\ref{sec:Preliminaries} we introduce some definitions and preliminaries results to be used in the paper.
-In Section~\ref{sec:Isolation_zeros} we present a reformulation of the Newton-Kantorovich theorem based on the bijectivity modulus and show how to compute the constants needed in this reformulation of the Newton-Kantorovich theorem.
+In Section~\ref{sec:Isolation_zeros} we present a reformulation of the Newton-Kantorovich theorem based on the bijectivity modulus and show how to compute the constants needed in this reformulation.
 Section~\ref{sec:Applications} is dedicated to apply the general theoretical results of Section~\ref{sec:Isolation_zeros} to rigorously compute solutions to \eqref{equation_roots}.
 Finally, in Section~\ref{sec:Conclusion} we present our conclusions and plans for future work.